StatXzy7/PTransIPs/README.md

 python model_train_test/pretrained_embedding_generate.py
 ```

+**The code is set to generate embeddings for Y sites as default, if you attempt to do that for S/T sites, you should run the code after commenting Y sites' part and uncommenting S/T sites' part!**

 You may also refer to **[ProtTrans](https://github.com/agemagician/ProtTrans)** for detailed explanations.

 ### Input3: Structure pretrained embedding

-Firstly, git clone the `EMBER2` project.
-After moving the file `./model_train_test/pretrained_embedding_generate.py` into the `EMBER2` folder, you may run the model to generate structure embeddding:
+To generate structure embeddding, firstly, git clone the `EMBER2` project.
+After moving the file `./model_train_test/pretrained_embedding_generate.py` into the `EMBER2` folder, you may run the codes:

 ```bash
 git clone https://github.com/kWeissenow/EMBER2.git